jgvfwstone/ArtificialIntelligenceEngines/DeepLearningEnginesCode/Python/howToGetPytorch.md

 \$ cd /Users/JimStone/anaconda3/bin (/Users/JimStone is just an example)

+Then include ./ in command, to force anaconda's pip to be used:

 \$ ./pip install gym

+I get this response (because I installed it previously); note that gym was installed correctly in the anaconda directory (and not in my mac's default python directory):

 Requirement already satisfied: gym in /Users/JimStone/anaconda3/lib/python3.7/site-packages (0.10.11) etc

-If you need to tell pip where to put downloaded files then use the -t flag:
+If you need to tell pip where to install downloaded files then use the -t flag:

 \$ pip3 -t, --target adirectory